 2. Laser Hair Removal

 Laser hair removal is a popular treatment option for excess facial hair caused by PCOS.
-In fact, the type of hair resulting from PCOS is particularly responsive to the laser as it absorbs the maximum amount of energy required to destroy the follicle.
+The type of hair resulting from PCOS is particularly responsive to the laser as it absorbs the maximum energy required to destroy the follicle.
 Clients often see a huge improvement after just one treatment.
 Laser hair removal targets the pigment in the hair follicle with a concentrated light beam.
 The light energy is absorbed by the pigment and converted into heat, which destroys the hair follicle.

 Laser hair removal is typically done as a series of treatments spaced 4-6 weeks apart.
 Most people need 6-8 treatments to see the desired results and may occasionally require regular top-up treatments.

-In order to maintain their hair-free skin.
+To maintain hair-free skin.
 The treatment is safe and effective and can be used on most skin types and tones.
-It is important to note that laser hair removal only works on hair in an active growth stage, so it may take several treatments to clear the area of unwanted hair completely.
+It is important to note that laser hair removal only works on hair in an active growth stage, so it may take several treatments to completely clear the area of unwanted hair.

 3. Birth Control Pills